9 Best Cordless Hedge Trimmers of 2022 – Reviews & Top Picks

 4. Dewalt DCHT820P1 Hedge Trimmer – Premium Choice

-The Dewalt Hedge Trimmer is our high-end pick for 2020.
+The Dewalt Hedge Trimmer is our high-end pick for the year.
 It uses a 20-volt 5An lithium-ion battery and can last for about 3 to 4 hours of off and on work.
 This long-lasting powerhouse will easily let you cut through ¾ of an inch, and has 22-inch blade that allows you to reach further.
 The blade is dual-action steel and makes a nice precise cut with a single pass.